pinglmlcv/pingliu264/_pages/about.md

 News:
 ======
 * Feb 2026: Our work "Closed-Form Concept Erasure via Double Projections" is accepted by CVPR 2026.
+* Feb 2026: Our work "Low-Rank Test-Time Training for Pre-Trained Point Cloud Models" is accepted by CVPR 2026.
 * Feb 2026: Our workshop proposal, SynthIR: The First Workshop on Synthetic Content in Information Retrieval Ecosystems, has been accepted at SIGIR 2026!
 Looking forward to building this conversation with the research community — stay tuned for the CFP!
 * Jan 2026: Our work "Machine Unlearning under Retain–Forget Entanglement" is accepted by ICLR 2026.
 * Jan 2026: I am invited as a senior PC member for IJCAI 2026.